-Assumed initial public offering price per share \$12.00 Net tangible book value per share at September 30, 2013 \$ 3.17 Decrease in pro forma net tangible book value per share attributable to the automatic preferred stock conversion (2.36) Pro forma net tangible book value per share as of September 30, 2013 0.81 Increase in net tangible book value per share attributable to new investors purchasing shares in this offering 2.23 Pro forma as adjusted net tangible book value per share after this offering 3.04 Dilution per share to new investors in this offering \$ 8.96
+Assumed initial public offering price per share \$ Net tangible book value per share at September 30, 2013 \$ 1.27 Decrease in pro forma net tangible book value per share attributable to the automatic preferred stock conversion (0.95) Pro forma net tangible book value per share as of September 30, 2013 0.32 Increase in net tangible book value per share attributable to new investors purchasing shares in this offering

+Pro forma as adjusted net tangible book value per share after this offering

+Dilution per share to new investors in this offering

-A \$1.00 increase or decrease in the assumed initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted net tangible book value after this offering by \$0.21 per share and the dilution in net tangible book value per share to investors in this offering by \$0.79 per share, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same.
-Each increase of 1.0 million shares in the number of shares offered by us would increase our pro forma as adjusted net tangible book value per share after this offering, and decrease the dilution to investors participating in the offering, by approximately \$0.36 per share, and each decrease of 1.0 million shares in the number of shares offered by us would decrease our pro forma as adjusted net tangible book value, and increase the dilution to investors participating in this offering, by approximately \$0.39 per share, assuming in each case that the assumed initial public offering price remains the same.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted net tangible book value after this offering by \$ per share and the dilution in net tangible book value per share to investors in this offering by \$ per share, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same.
+Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease our pro forma as adjusted net tangible book value per share after this offering by approximately \$ per share and decrease or increase the dilution to investors participating in this offering by approximately \$ per share, assuming that the assumed initial public offering price remains the same.

-If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value will increase to \$3.31 per share, representing an immediate increase in pro forma net tangible book value to existing stockholders of \$2.50 per share and an immediate dilution in pro forma net tangible book value of \$8.69 per share to new investors.
+If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value will increase to \$ per share, representing an immediate increase in pro forma net tangible book value to existing stockholders of \$ per share and an immediate dilution in pro forma net tangible book value of \$ per share to new investors.

 The following table summarizes, on the pro forma as adjusted basis described above as of September 30, 2013, the differences between the number of shares of common stock purchased from us, the total consideration paid to us, and the average price per share paid or to be paid by existing stockholders and by new investors purchasing shares of common stock in this offering.
-The calculation below is based on an assumed initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before the deduction of estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The calculation below is based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before the deduction of estimated underwriting discounts and commissions and estimated offering expenses payable by us: